Covid 19 – Some describe this time by saying we’re all on the same sea but in different vessels.

 So what happens if we take the buzzard’s (or kite’s – also newbies to the area) view?
 We may see that we live in a village, in an area with a dense population nearby.
 Bristol 12 miles to the North, Bath 9 miles east.
 I work in Greyfield Woods all year round and its usually virtually empty outside the bluebell months.
 Even then stepping off the main thoroughfare you can be alone.
 It seems to be my vocation to lift people up out of anxiety, depression and overwhelm, by building a deeper relationship with the outdoors.
 With Nature.
 We are Nature.
 The beauty, complexity and diversity of this place holds us in its arms and we receive its peace and strength; which is resilience.
 Biophilia describes the way we are drawn by biologically diverse places – intuitively knowing they are good for us.

 What I am hearing from people who are discovering new paths and woodlands during lockdown is that they will return to these places.
 Once we know somewhere in the land that supports our wellbeing it becomes imprinted on our memory.
 There is a widespread yearning for this knowing of the land to return.
-Psychologist James Hillman once wrote, “of course I am in mourning for the land and water and my fellow beings.
+Psychologist James Hillman once wrote, “Of course I am in mourning for the land and water and my fellow beings.
 If this were not felt, I would be so defended and so in denial, so anaesthetised, I would be insane” (Depression and the Erosion of the Self in Late Modernity: The Lesson of Icarus).

 At this time we are collectively being opened to a lifting of the insanity and a healing of the alienation our post-industrial world embodies.
 And we see that we need more woods, more publicly accessible land where rivers flow and meadows sway.
 So we deal with the parking problems on our doorstep that make it unsafe for young children or impede access to and from our homes.
 And also let’s value our living landscape by supporting those organisations that protect it, voting for political parties that prioritise it, and make personal choices that commit to ending ecological degradation.
 DIY products, groceries, medicines and fuel are all connected to environmental impact.
 Choose our footprint and our legacy.
 Don’t be afraid to influence others too, with encouragement, by example, by being blatant about it.